Androgen Deprivation Therapy (ADT)

 At early stages of prostate cancer, prostate cancers “feed off” androgens, depending on them to grow.
 These types of prostate cancers are known as “androgen-dependent” or “androgen-sensitive”.
 Androgen Deprivation Therapy (ADT) works to ‘deprive’ these prostate cells of androgen, thus inhibiting their development.

 Unfortunately in men with more advanced cancer, most prostate cancers will eventually continue to grow even when there is a low level of androgens in the body – a phenomenon known as “castration resistant prostate cancer”.

 - Surgical removal of one or both of the testicles (orchiectomy) to prevent testosterone production.
 This type of treatment is radical in that is can reduce the level of testosterone by 90-95%.
 Another name for this approach is “surgical castration”.
 Due to its permanent and irreversible nature, it is rarely used.

 - Luteinizing hormone-releasing hormone (LHRH) agonists and LHRH antagonists, both of which interfere with androgen production but with somewhat different mechanisms.
 They are given as injections.

-- Anti-androgens, which block the effects of male hormones on prostate cancer and prostate-related cells.
+- Anti-androgens, which block the effects of male hormones on prostate cancer and prostate-related cells by blocking the androgen receptor.
 These are oral pills.

 - Estrogens or female hormones.
 When the brain detects an abnormally high level of female hormones (usually administered as pills), it stops producing its own hormones, both male (androgens) and female (estrogens).
 (Estrogens are rarely used nowadays for prostate cancer due to potentially serious side effects such as strokes, blood clots, high blood pressure and fluid retention).